bumoproject/bumo-docs-en/docs/BUMO_Keypair_Guide.rst

-Sign the pending transaction (the byte array obtained by the inverse hexadecimal encoding of the transaction_blob) with the ``ED25519`` algorithm and the private key, and perform hexadecimal conversion to get sign_data, the signature string.
+Sign the pending transaction (the byte array obtained by the inverse hexadecimal encoding of the transaction_blob) with the ``ED25519`` algorithm and the private key to get sign_data, the signature string.

 The following example shows how to sign the transaction_blob with